kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Authentication

-When HTTPS is used for establishing the tunnel, both peers MAY use TLS-based authentication schemes to authenticate the peers.
-Also, servers MAY authenticate themselves using HTTP-based authentication schemes such as HTTP Basic Authentication {{?BASIC-AUTH=RFC7617}} or Cookies {{?COOKIE=RFC6265}}.
+When HTTPS is used for establishing the tunnel, the client (i.e., the node acting as the TLS server) SHOULD use one of the TLS-based authentication schemes to identify itself.

+The server SHOULD authenticate itself either by using one of the HTTP-based authentication schemes (e.g., HTTP Basic Authentication {{?BASIC-AUTH=RFC7617}}) or by using one of the TLS-based authentication schemes when HTTPS is used.

 # Forwarding Client Address